 Any fish species are easily prone to get stressed out, which might even lead them to get sick.
 So, that means you need to take proper care of your fish.
 It is more vital, especially when you keep the fish in a small aquarium.

 How Many Otocinclus Catfish To Keep?

 Since the Otocinclus are shoaling fish, the main query “Can an Otocinclus live alone?” is already solved.
 Isn’t it?
 You must keep the Otos together in a minimum of 3.
-However, it’s best if you keep 5-6 of the Otos together.
+However, it is best if you keep 5 to 6 of the Otos together.